FlorisSteenkamp/FloMemoize/README.md

 # Description

-Simple and fast JavaScript Memoization functions using WeakMap.
+Simple and fast JavaScript Memoization function using WeakMap.